 You came in for a pint of local beer from one of the dozens of taps available, but you will leave with a belly full of fried cheese curds or a signature burger as you cannot escape the smells coming from the kitchen.
 Stop by on Tuesdays for pint night to meet fellow SoBro neighbors looking to wind down after a long work day.

 Tradition is key at downtown Indianapolis’ authentic, family-owned Italian restaurant, Iaria’s.
-Classic entrees and an old school atmosphere has you feeling like you time traveled into the 1960s.
+Classic entrees and an old school atmosphere have you feeling like you time traveled into the 1960s.
 While known for their spaghetti and meatballs and lasagna, don’t pass up the thin crust pizza available in the restaurant or for carry out.

 This colorful restaurant fits right in with its Fountain Square neighbors and offers plates just as exciting.
-True Thai flavor is found in the many currys, entrees, and appetizers that can be ordered mild, medium, hot, or Thai hot.
+True Thai flavor is found in the many curries, entrees, and appetizers that can be ordered mild, medium, hot, or Thai hot.
 Lunch specials have smaller entree portions and come with two sides and fast service while dinner entrees are larger, and there may be more of a wait to sit in one of Indy’s most popular Thai restaurants.

 Located in the heart of Lafayette Square, Szechwan Garden is where locals and visitors go for authentic Szechwan Chinese cuisine.
 House-made dumplings are the recommended way to start your meal, followed by one of their many entrees that may be sourced right from the large fish and seafood tanks seen from your table.